krasimir/react-in-patterns/book/chapter-9/README.md

 });
 ```

 `mergeProps` combines both `mapStateToProps` and `mapDispatchToProps` and the props send to the component and gives us the opportunity to accumulate better props.
-Like for example if we need to fire two actions we may combine them to a single prop and send that to React's component. `options` accepts couple of settings that control how how the connection works.
+Like for example if we need to fire two actions we may combine them to a single prop and send that to React. `options` accepts couple of settings that control how how the connection works.

 ## Simple counter app using Redux